asdacap/agvc/MyLog.md

 I've splitted each reading type into its own collection.
 With that I can combine some subscription.
 Unfortunately, no change in client cpu usage can be seen.

+It turns out, the major cause of the 28ms loop interval is the RFID reader having a timeout of 25ms.
+Reduced that by half.
+Now the loop interval is 16ms.